 You must ensure that your replacement fan light pulls the right amount of cubic feet per meter (CFM) to ventilate your area correctly.
-However, all fans can ventilate small spaces, so you don't have to check if this is the case.
+Most bathroom fans are capable of this job.
 After ensuring this and successfully removing your old fan light, here's what you should do:

-- Adjust your ceiling hole to the new housing of the fan light.
+- Adjust your ceiling hole to the new fan light's housing.
 To do this, trace and measure the length and width of the fan light against the ceiling using a pencil.
 Then, if the fan light is larger than the ceiling hole, cut the ceiling hole to adjust it.
 But, if the unit is smaller, patch around the fan's space with drywall.

 - Put your new fan light at the exact location of the previous unit.
-Use the screws included with your bathroom fan light to secure it and its support brackets to a joist to install it.
+Use the hardware included with your bathroom fan light to secure it.
 Depending on the model you bought, you may need to screw it up from your ceiling or attic.

 - Connect the wiring from the circuit breaker box to the fan light.
-You can reconnect it like how it was connected to your old unit.
 Additionally, you can insulate the wires by wrapping them with electrical tape for extra protection.

 - Turn on the fan light from the breaker.
 If it powers up without a problem, the replacement process is done.
-But if it doesn't, shut it down, remove its cover, and check its wirings.
+But if it doesn't, shut it down, remove its cover, and check the wiring.

 When Should You Replace A Bathroom Fan Light?

-A bathroom fan light doesn't last forever, mainly because its life span is just ten years.
+A bathroom fan light doesn't last forever, mainly because its lifespan is just 10 years.
 If you're still deciding if you need to replace your unit or not, look for warning signs your appliance might be showing that will help you determine what needs to be done.
 Here are some of what you should look for:

 Bad Bathroom Odor

 Bathroom fans remove moisture and bad smells from your bathroom.
-That is why if your bathroom smells unpleasant, it may indicate that your bathroom fan light isn't working anymore.
+That is why if your bathroom smells unpleasant, it could indicate that your bathroom fan light isn't working anymore.